saturncloud/examples/examples/r-job/README.md

 2. manually by pressing start button
 3. via an API

+## Setting up the Saturn Cloud Job Resource
+Setting up a job in Saturn Cloud is easy- Go to the **Resources** tab of Saturn Cloud and press **New Job**.
+But before discussing all the options in setting up the job resource, we will walk through an example code which we will be executing as job.

 ## Example code
 Saturn Cloud jobs and deployments need to load the code to run, and the easiest way to do so is with a git repository.
 Create a git repository on a service like [GitHub](github.com)--we'll then tell the Saturn Cloud job to pull the latest version of the code each time the job starts.
 This is an example R script which we will be running as a job.
 In this script, we are printing a message in logs.
 You'll want create one of your own more interesting script for your job.
 If you want to run a python script instead, see [the Saturn Cloud docs](https://saturncloud.io/docs/examples/python/production/jobs/#example-code.